 06 of 09

 Live music every day of the year is the motto of Wally's Cafe, the South End's legendary jazz club.
 Open since 1947, Wally's is the place to visit to get a sense of Boston's rich jazz history, and a sense of where these up-and-coming student musicians will take the scene in the future.
 There are jam sessions every night of the week, ranging from blues to funk to Latin jazz salsa.

 The French love jazz, and if a trip to Paris isn't in the budget this year, get the next best thing in Boston with a night out at Les Zygomates near South Station.
 Offering a "strictly jazz" live music lineup Tuesday through Saturday nights, the wine bar/bistro/gallery creates a perfectly elegant night out, whether you happen to catch a solo jazz pianist or a full ensemble.

 08 of 09

-Just outside Harvard Square, the Lizard Lounge is hip, smart and swinging.
+Just outside Harvard Square, the Lizard Lounge is a hip, smart and swinging spot not to be missed.
 Soul, funk, blues, and jazz musicians regularly take the stage; there's also a weekly open mic night on Mondays if you want to see aspiring performers try out their new material.
-The extensive drafts often feature local breweries from Cambridge and Maine, plus tap lines for "rare finds" and ciders.Continue to 9 of 9 below.
+Choose from an extensive draft beer selection often featuring beer from local breweries from Cambridge and Maine.
+Or, opt for rare beer and ciders.Continue to 9 of 9 below.

 09 of 09